-Half of Tamiflu prescriptions weren't taken in 2009 swine flu pandemicApril 17th, 2013 in Medications /
+Half of Tamiflu prescriptions weren't taken in 2009 swine flu pandemicApril 17th, 2013 by Tom Marshall in Medications /

 Around half the antiviral drug Tamiflu that was prescribed during the 2009 H1N1 swine flu pandemic was never used, researchers have discovered.